harsharan-r/ball-balancing-table/README.md

 ## About this project

 Three servo-actuated legs drive an RRS parallel linkage under a 120mm platform.
-A Pi Camera tracks the ball's position via HSV color masking, a Kalman filter smooths that into a position + velocity estimate, and independent PID loops on roll/pitch/height keep the ball centered.
+A Pi Camera tracks the ball's position via HSV colour masking, a Kalman filter smooths that into a position + velocity estimate, and independent PID loops on roll/pitch/height keep the ball centered.